JKRhb/sdf-relations/draft-laari-asdf-relations.md

 The basic parent-child relations between SDF Objects and Things can be defined by including a definition of a child in the definition of the parent.
 This covers a large share of simple data models defining, e.g., simple sensors, or more complex devices containing a set of sensors.
 On the other hand, SDF can be used also to describe even more complex entities, such as buildings with rooms and other related objects inside a building.
 When we extend the SDF usage, the simple parent-child relation is often not enough, but more complex relations may be needed to describe the connections between the definitions.
 These relations can be for example physical (e.g., an object is inside another object), functional (e.g., an object can control another object), or semantic (e.g., an object is similar to a term defined in another ontology).

-This document extends the base SDF specification by adding a new keyword to describe also other relations between physical or logical objects.
+This document extends the base SDF specification by adding a new keyword to describe also other relations between physical or logical objects than plain parent-child relations.
 This new keyword is needed to describe, without loss of information, models from ecosystems that are using complex relation information in their definitions.

 This extension enables describing relations from SDF models to various (SDF or other) definitions.
 For a link data type for affordances, e.g., for a link property that can be accesses and modified during runtime, the "sdfType for links" extension {{?I-D.bormann-asdf-sdftype-link}} can be used instead.